BOARD OF DIRECTORS - BIOS

 ZAHAVAH LEVINE

 Personal: Shares time between the Mission District in SF and Mill Valley with her husband Jeff and their sweet pooch.
-Serves on the board of The Kitchen, a progressive Jewish community in SF, and on SFJAZZ’s digital strategy committee.
+Serves on SFJAZZ’s digital strategy committee.
 Aspiring gardener.

-Freight Connection: Has attended and cherished countless shows at The Freight for over 30 years, starting back at the “middle Freight.”
-A few faves include Townes Van Zandt, Carolina Chocolate Drops, Mary Gauthier, Linda Tillery, DakhaBrakha, Marty Stuart, Evie Ladin and Iris Dement.
+Freight Connection: Has cherished countless Freight shows over the past 34 years, starting at the “middle Freight.”
+Faves include Townes Van Zandt, Carolina Chocolate Drops, Mary Gauthier, Linda Tillery, DakhaBrakha, Marty Stuart, Evie Ladin and Iris Dement.

-Music Connection: Grew up going to the Philadelphia Folk Festival with her parents, and has been an intensely passionate roots music fan ever since.
+Music Connection: Grew up going to the Philadelphia Folk Festival with her parents, and has been a passionate roots music fan ever since.

 RUSSELL D. POLLOCK

-Professional: Recently retired after 40 years in private practice as an attorney in San Francisco, focusing on commercial, business and financial transactions.
-Served on volunteer board of Slide Ranch, a nonprofit environmental education center on West Marin coast.
+Professional: I am retired after 40 years in private practice as an attorney representing clients in commercial, business and financial transactions.
+Aside from The Freight, I served on the board of Slide Ranch, a nonprofit environmental education center in West Marin.

 MARCI RUBIN

 Professional: Retired.
 Former Executive Director of the California Minority Counsel Program, a non-profit providing access & opportunity for attorneys of color for business & professional development, and former Deputy General Counsel at Wells Fargo.
-Currently a member of the California Change Lawyers Board of Directors, and the Institute for Inclusion in the Legal Profession Advisory Committee.
+Prior board member: Equal Rights Advocates and

 Freight Connection: Freight attendee since it opened in 1968.
 Prior Freight Board member from 2000-2012, and Board Chair from 2006-2012.
 Rejoined the Board in 2022.

-Music Connection: Music lover.
-Attended folk music concerts since 5 years old.
+Music Connection: Music lover, all genres.
+Folk music fan since my first Pete Seeger concert at 5 years old.

 JONATHAN SIEGEL